drbean/curriculum/pages/homepage/html/fortunes.md

 Throw enough mud against the wall, and some of it will stick.
 --A conservative theory of instruction
 %
+The Socratic Method in court:
+Never ask a question you don't know the answer to.
+%
 Gertrude Stein (on deathbed): What is the answer?
 What is the answer?
 (Sits up)